cloudcreativity/json-api/UPGRADE.md

 ### Api

-The `ApiInterface` has been updated so that an API returns a request interpreter and a store instance.
+The `ApiInterface` has been updated so that an API returns a HTTP factory, request interpreter and a store instance.
 This allows applications with multiple APIs to define a store different stores and request settings on a per-API basis.
 If you are implementing this interface anywhere you will need to update it accordingly.